OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-13.md

 ## Hosea 13:3

-> Therefore they will be like the morning cloud
+> Therefore they will be like the morning mist
-> And like dew which soon disappears,
+> And like dew which soon vanishes,
 > Like chaff which is blown away from the threshing floor,
 > And like smoke from a chimney.